-- Approximately 3,500 4,000 dwelling units
+- A maximum of 3,500 dwelling units

 - Mixed Use/Retail

-- Approximately 300,000 sf non-residential
+- A maximum of 300,000 sf non-residential

-- Approximately 0.5 million sf office
+- A maximum of 0.5 million sf office

 - After 500 residential units a minimum of 3

 commercial uses shall be built.
 The commercial

 uses should be diversified by use and type and not

 housed by one user.
 This ratio shall continue for the

 life of the project and be accounted for on all future

 site plans.